njraladdin/matrix-todo-extension/project.md

 - fix dragging in diagram nodes, done

-- add ability to add text files (to store ideas.txt) long text
+- add ability to add text files (to store ideas.txt) long text, done
+- simplfy document : increase collapsed document width. add expxnading and minimizing button to header instead

 - more space, maybe abiltiy to add next page so have more space for diagram ? or maybe allow scrolling, or allow dragging like figma

-- connect to userrr account to backuo
+- connect to userrr account to backup documents